-Blue jays are beautiful birds that inhabit the eastern and central parts of the United States, known for their bright blue feathers and the crest on their head.
+Blue jays are beautiful birds that inhabit the eastern and central parts of the United States, known for their bright blue feathers and the crest on their heads.
 Yet as striking as blue jays are, it’s difficult to tell female blue jays apart from male blue jays.
 How can you discern the difference between the two sexes of blue jays?

 In order to learn how you can identify the females and males of the series, it would be helpful to know a little about the general behavior and characteristics of blue jays.

 - It has a wide habitat range, including gardens, groves, deciduous woods, and towns.